rbb-dev/openwebui-pipelines/README.md

 - `deepseek-chat`
 - `deepseek-reasoner`

-You can now use these models for chat and image processing!
+You can now use these models for chat processing!

 ---